Turn your CSVs into Graphs using LLMs

 1. Load the CSV file into a Pandas dataframe

-2. Analyse each column in the CSV and append it to a data model losely based on JSON Schema
+2. Analyse each column in the CSV and append it to a data model loosely based on JSON Schema

 3. Identify and add missing unique IDs for each entity